MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

     > [!NOTE]
     > - For the secret key, we recommend using the **restricted API keys** that Stripe provides to limit access and permissions for different areas of your account data in Stripe.
-    > - Release x.x.x.x. added support for live mode keys in addition to test mode keys.
+    > - Release 9.6.3.x. added support for live mode keys in addition to test mode keys.
 To understand various types of keys, refer to [Stripe's documentation on API keys](https://stripe.com/docs/keys).

 ### Step 2b: Choose your storage type